 - Edge of lacertus fibrosus

-- Acessory muscle from flexor digitorum superficialis to flexor digitorum profundus
+- Accessory muscle from flexor digitorum superficialis to flexor digitorum profundus

-- Abberant muscles (Flexor carpii radialis brevis, palmaris profundus)
+- Aberrant muscles (Flexor carpi radialis brevis, palmaris profundus)

-- An nomalous anatomy in 15% of population
+- Anomalous anatomy in 15% of the population

-Patients typically presnts with motor weakness.
-There is generally no complaints of pain [compare with car unlike other median compression neuropathies (carpal tunnel syndrome and pronator syndrome)
+Patients typically present with motor weakness.
+There is generally no complaints of pain [compare with other median compression neuropathies (carpal tunnel syndrome and pronator syndrome)